choose the number of threads you want to limit the computation to

 event_id

 The NLLoc locations are able to resolve the location differences between events much better than the backprojection locations.
-However, limits remain due to: - Errors in picks. - Approximations in velocity model (1D model whereas the area is hghly heterogeneous!). - Earthquakes are located outside the network, so large uncertainties cannot be avoided.
+However, limits remain due to:

 [27]: